 Alternative Dispute Resolution: Practical Guide

 So what is an alternative dispute resolution, also known as ADR?
-ADR refers to methods such as mediation and arbitration employed to resolve disputes.
-Instead of pursuing litigation (the process of taking legal action through the court system).
+ADR refers to methods, such as mediation and arbitration, employed to resolve disputes instead of pursuing litigation (the process of taking legal action through the court system).
 Intelligent and creative attorneys who practice mediation and arbitration can be instrumental in resolving clients’ disputes with other parties without having to step a foot in the courtroom.
-From individual disputes between families or businesses to international corporate matters, alternative dispute resolutions can save parties a great deal of headache, hostility, time and money.
+From individual disputes between families or businesses to international corporate matters, alternative dispute resolution can save parties a great deal of headache, hostility, time and money.

 Legal parties employ alternative dispute resolution in several ways.
 In most cases, parties that choose the route of mediation or arbitration can save half the cost involved in hiring legal counsel.
 It also could save the clients a great deal of time.
-The formal litigation process can be very time consuming and could last years.
-A dispute that can be effectively handled outside of the court system should be highly considered.
+The formal litigation process can be very time-consuming and could last years.
+If a dispute that can be effectively handled outside of the court system, ADR should be highly considered.